iori3150/fig_to_mp4/README.md

 - `exe.ps1`: Right-click `exe.ps1` and select `Run with PowerShell`.

 > [!NOTE]
-> It's always welcome to add batch files for Mac or Linux.
+> It's always welcome to add script files for Mac or Linux.
 > Please make one and open a pull request.

 ## Contributing